 One of the items brought back by the British troops was a report the Spanish officer commanding the siege works was writing at the time of the attack, informing his general that nothing extraordinary had happened that night.

 The following night, the Spanish opened a heavy fire on the destroyed positions, in the mistaken belief that the British were occupying them again.
-They made no effort to re-occupy these positions, which continued to burn for several days.
+They made no effort to re-occupy these positions, which burned for several days.

 The morale of the Gibraltar garrison was considerably raised by the successful Sortie, but circumstances in Gibraltar continued to deteriorate, with growing shortages of food and medical supplies.